Park Hotel and Cabins: Description

 The Park Hotel is located on a 15 acre plot along the Michigamme River covered with pine trees.
 The site contains a two-story log hotel near the street and 15 stone cabins along the edge of the river.
 It also contains two open woodsheds and the foundation and lower walls for an unfinished house.

 The hotel is a two-story hipped roof structure with walls of large vertical pine logs sitting on a concrete foundation and double-hung three-over-one wood windows.
 The hotel originally had a wraparound veranda on all sides sheltering a ground-floor porch and supporting a second-floor deck.
 The porch still exists in the front, but the entire verandah superstructure has been removed.
-The hotel originally had 12 rooms, with eight on the second floor and four on the first four on the first; the remainder of the first floor contained the lobby, a kitchen and dining room, and office space.
+The hotel originally had 12 rooms, with eight on the second floor and four on the first; the remainder of the first floor contained the lobby, a kitchen and dining room, and office space.
 The first floor rooms were later converted to a private residence.
 There was a lounge in the basement called the Nature Bar.
 The corridors on the second floor form a cross shape, reached by a stairway from the lobby.
 The interior is finished with hardwood floors and veneer paneling.

 The 15 cabins are located on a two-track loop behind the hotel.
 They are hipped roof structures made from cut stone, with concrete floors and pine veneer interior walls and ceilings.
 Twelve of the cabins are single-room structures with a kitchenette; the remaining three are two-bedroom units with a central living area.